Windz-GameDev/Recommendation-Systems-Research/README.md

 6. **Balancing Traditional and LLM-enhanced Recommendations**: While the framework enhances traditional algorithms, it is not intended to replace them entirely.
 Instead, it offers streaming customers a way to refine recommendations by providing specific tastes and interests, thereby improving the prediction results of existing algorithms.

+7. **Attempt to Improve Similarity Score Conversion from LLM to Floating Point.**: The system sometimes fails to correct convert similarity scores to floating point, resulting into movies which should have a higher similarity score than the actual movies recommended not being recommended first.

 These goals are designed to improve the system's performance, user satisfaction, and scalability, ensuring it remains a valuable tool for personalized movie recommendations.

 ## Modes of Operation